syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 </tbody>
 </table>

 Usage: we can able to edit any row dynamically through edit dialog.
 If the index value is not passed as parameter then the selected row gets edited.
-It’s necessary to select a row before opening edit dialog when you are not passing any index as paramter.
+It’s necessary to select a row before opening edit dialog when you are not passing any index as parameter.

 #### Example